Paratii-Video/paratii-js/docs/example-session.md

 shoud return a number starting with 21 and followed by many zeros.

-We can register a new user on the UserRegistry:
+We can register a new user on the Users:

-    await contracts.UserRegistry.registerUser('0x12455', 'Marvin Pontiac', 'john@lurie.com')
+    await contracts.Users.registerUser('0x12455', 'Marvin Pontiac', 'john@lurie.com')

 And check if the name is correctly registered.

-    (await contracts.UserRegistry.getUserInfo('0x12455')).name
+    (await contracts.Users.getUserInfo('0x12455')).name

 We can also register a video:

-    await contracts.VideoRegistry.registerVideo(
+    await contracts.Videos.registerVideo(
       '31415', // id of the video
       '0x123455', // address of the video owner
       27182, // price (in PTI "wei")